laszloT/GEPrRep/README.md

 GivenID int  --simply a row identifier

-GroupID -- a means of identify which group within a single stream the given item belongs to.
+GroupID -- a means to identify which group within a single stream the given item belongs to.

 As long as the fromInt is always a smaller value than the toInt the pairs are considered closed.